effigies/openpgp4info/README.md

 I assume it was minimal, but I want to preserve the configuration needed to construct it.

+The proxy service was disabled on 5 October 2015.

 ## About `openpgp4fpr`

 In 2010, the [Monkeysphere](http://web.monkeysphere.info/) project